bduggan/termie/README.md

   ```

   Similar, but send it to an ssh console by first tarring and base64 encoding
-  and not echoing stdout, and note that 'something' can also be a directory:0
+  and not echoing stdout, and note that 'something' can also be a directory:
   ```
   > \xfer something
   ```